cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

     await this.clickAndWait(logoutButtonSelector, loginButtonSelector)
   }
 ```
-And that's all done !
-You successfully saved your data, you now have new books to read in your cozy !
+And that's all done!
+You successfully saved your data, you now have new books to read in your cozy!

 This is the basics of freeing your data with a client-side konnector.
-We will address a topic about more specific cases requiring other `ContentScript` methods and other technics to get back what you own (your data, right ?).
+In the future, we will address a topic about more specific cases requiring other `ContentScript` methods and other technics to get back what you own (your data, right ?).

-Just for information, this is what your konnector should look like all together :
+To wrap up, this is what your konnector should look like all together:

 ```javascript
 const DEFAULT_SOURCE_ACCOUNT_IDENTIFIER = "bookstoscrape"